1. Policy Statement

 5. Addressing the complaint

-5.1 As a preliminary step, the issue will be passed onto the appropriate director for consideration.
-As a matter of course, the Chief Executive, the Director of Marketing and Communications, the Head of Corporate Services and Public Relations Manager will also be informed of the matter.
+5.1 As a preliminary step, the issue will be passed onto the appropriate individual for consideration.
+As a matter of course, the Chief Executive, the Head of Corporate Services and the Public Relations Manager will also be informed of the matter.
 This is to enable an internal log of issues to be recorded, to decide external statements we may feel are necessary to make and to be able to inform the press and stakeholders of our position.

 5.2 Once a complaint has been made, the complainant will receive a written acknowledgment, usually within five working days.